AdaCore/gnatstudio/docs/users_guide/extending.rst

 own tools into the GPS platform.

 GPS searches for these customization files at startup in several different directories.
-Depending on where they're found, they are either automatically loaded by GPS (and thus can immediately modify things in GPS), or only be made visible in the Plug-ins Editor (see :ref:`The_Plug-ins_Editor`).
+Depending on where they are found, they are either automatically loaded by GPS (and thus can immediately modify things in GPS), or only be made visible in the Plug-ins Editor (see :ref:`The_Plug-ins_Editor`).